jparadadev/jparadadev.github.io/_posts/2023-05-10-optimization-techniques-cache-memory-access.md

     </div>
 </div>

 As in the previous case, we compile and run the program.
-The performance has improved compared to the first execution, as we can see.
+The performance has improved compared to the first execution.

 ```bash
 $ gcc -O0 code_blocking.c -o run_blocking